 This is because tree frogs are normally arboreal and will spend much of their time living well off the floor on plants and branches.

-In this illustration the tank is an Easy Exotics tree frog tank, a tailor made vivarium which has more height than width, sliding doors at the front and vents at the top
+In this illustration the tank is an Easy Exotics tree frog tank, a tailor-made vivarium that has more height than width, sliding doors at the front, and vents at the top

-If you are intending to create an ecosystem in the tank which includes all living plants and mosses then with care you can leave the tank longer between cleaning as a well planted tank can sustain itself for some considerable time.
+If you are intending to create an ecosystem in the tank which includes all living plants and mosses then with the care you can leave the tank longer between cleaning as a well-planted tank can sustain itself for some considerable time.